 Opelika Clerk Opelika AL 204 South 7th Street 36801 334-705-5110

-District Attorneys are charged with prosecuting crimes in court.
+Lee County District Attorneys are charged with prosecuting crimes in court.
 District Attorneys maintain records on their cases, making them a valuable source for court records.
-The District Attorney’s Office makes court records available to the public, including records on current cases, recent cases, ongoing criminal cases, and upcoming court dates.
-Many District Attorney’s Offices provide online access to court records.
+The District Attorney’s Office makes Lee County criminal records available to the public, including records on current cases, recent cases, ongoing criminal cases, and upcoming court dates.
+District Attorney’s Offices provide online access to court records in Lee County, Alabama.

 Lee County District Attorney Opelika AL 2311 Gateway Drive 36801 334-737-3446